Luxtoday

 When assessing a country’s safety, it is important to consider various risk factors that could potentially harm individuals or the community as a whole.
 In this section, we will evaluate the different types of risks that exist in Luxembourg, ranging from political risks to risks related to natural disasters, personal safety, and fraud.

-We will classify these risks into four categories: non-significant risks, low-level risks, medium-level risks, and high-level risks, to provide a comprehensive overview of the safety landscape in Luxembourg.
+We will classify these risks into 4 main categories: non-significant risks, low-level risks, medium-level risks, and high-level risks, to provide a comprehensive overview of the safety landscape in Luxembourg.

 Non-significant risks